 Chelsea held by second-tier Norwich

-Premier League champions Chelsea were held to a orwich City in a dull FA Cup third round tie on Saturday.
+Premier League champions Chelsea were held to a goalless draw away to second-tier Norwich City in a dull FA Cup third round tie on Saturday.
 Manager Antonio Conte had made nine changes from the 2-2 draw with Arsenal in the league on Wednesday, keeping only Gary Cahill and Tiemoue Bakayoko in the team.
-Norwich, relegated to the Championship (second tier) two years ago after one season back in the Premier League, had slightly the better of a quiet first half.
+Norwich, relegated […]

+The post Chelsea held by second-tier Norwich appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share